aadityasingh9601/Jarvis/README.md

-# 🤖 Jarvis — AI PERSONAL Voice Assistant
+# 🤖 Jarvis — AI Voice Assistant

 A Python-based personal voice assistant powered by Google Gemini AI.
 Jarvis listens for a wake word, understands natural language commands, and performs real-world actions on your machine — all through voice.